 California's remote, beautiful, and foreboding Death Valley has held a mystery for almost a century: it has stones that seem to move on their own, when no one is looking.
 It happens at Racetrack Playa, a dry lakebed known for its "sailing stones."
 This effect occurs at a few other places as well, though Death Valley is the most famous spot.
+Thanks to some high-tech sleuthing, the mystery may have been solved, at least partly.

 In their book "Mysteries of the World: Unexplained Wonders and Mysterious Phenomena," Herbert Genzmer and Ulrich Hellenbrand state that "the perfectly flat, dry ground is scoured and scraped with paths that suggest these boulders are being moved along the ground... there is no indication of how this movement could have been brought about by outside forces, and no stone has ever been observed actually making its way across the ground."